-matters of preaching alone, and bring me word whether they are worthy to have that office.'
-It was done as he commanded : to me he gave the office, but not to my comrade, who was found wanting in knowledge.
-Yet the General said to him, 'Delay is no robbery.
-Study wisdom, my son, and make my heart joyful, that thou mayest give an answer to him that reproacheth.'
-Then came two young Brethren of Tuscany also, deacons and good scholars, who had studied many years with me in the convent of Pisa: and on the morrow, when they would have departed, they sent to the General through Bro.
 Mark his companion, beseeching the office of Preacher and a licence for the priesthood.
-The General was saying his Compline, and I with him: then came Bro.
-Mark and interrupted our Compline to give his message; to whom the General answered in fervour of spirit (as was his wont when he believed himself to be stirred with zeal for God) saying 'These brethren do ill, in that they beg shamelessly for such honours : for the Apostle saith : "No man doth take the honour to himself."
-Lo these men have come away from their own Minister, who knew them and might have given them that which they seek from me : let them therefore go now to Toulouse whither they are sent to study, and continue to learn there; for we need not their preaching: yet at a fitting season they may obtain this.'
-Then, seeing that he was wroth, Bro.
-Mark withdrew from him saying : 'Father, ye should rather believe that they ask not of their own accord; for it might well have been that Bro.
-Salimbene had besought me to plead with vou on their behalf.'
-Then answered the General: 'Bro.
-Salimbene hath been all the while saying his Compline here with me: therefore know I that it was not he who spake to thee of this matter.'
-So Bro.
-Mark withdrew saying, 'Father, be it as thou wilt.'
-Knowing therefore that Bro.
-Mark had not taken the General's answer in good part, I went to comfort him when our Compline was done.
-And he said unto me : 'Bro.
-Salimbene, Bro.
-John hath done evil in that he hath turned away my face, and would not admit my prayers, even though the favour were but small; albeit that I pain myself for the Order, in following him and in writing his letters, though I be now advanced in years.' " Bro.
-Mark's distress gains additional pathos from the character which Salimbene gives him elsewhere (see above Chap. ix); but the first fault was in his own indiscretion.
-John of Parma was not among the many who, in St. Bonaventura's words, "say the Hours sleepily and indevoutly and imperfectly, with a wandering heart, and a tongue that sometimes omits whole verses and syllables": on the contrary, Angelo Clareno assures us that he took his Breviary very seriously, always standing and doffing his hood to recite, as St. Francis had done: so that his old friend ought to have known better than to interrupt him at Compline.
-No doubt Brother Mark's zeal had for a moment overrun his discretion: and his disappointment was now all the more bitter.
+The General was saying his Compline, and I with him: then came Brother Mark and interrupted our Compline to give his message: to whom the General answered in fervour of spirit (as was his wont when he believed himself to be stirred with zeal for God) saying 'These brethren do ill, in that they beg shamelessly for such honours: for the Apostle saith: "No man doth take the honour to himself."
+Lo these men have come away from their own Minister, who knew them and might have given them that which they seek from me: let them therefore go now to Toulouse whither they are sent to study, and continue to learn there; for we need not their preaching: yet at a fitting season they may obtain this.'
+Then. seeing that he was wroth, Brother Mark withdrew from him saying: 'Father, ye should rather believe that they ask not of their own accord: for it might well have been that Brother Salimbene had besought me to plead with you on their behalf.'
+Then answered the General: Brother Salimbene hath been all the while saying his Compline here with me: therefore know I that it was not he who spake to thee of this matter.'
+So Brother Mark withdrew saying, 'Father, be it as thou wilt.'
+Knowing therefore that Brother Mark had not taken the General's answer in good part, I went to comfort him when our Compline was done.
+And he said unto me: 'Brother Salimbene.
+Brother John hath done evil in that he hath turned away my face, and would not admit my prayers, even though the favour were but small; albeit that I pain myself for the Order, in following him and in writing his letters, though I be now advanced in years."
+Brother Mark's distress gains additional pathos from the character which Salimbene gives him elsewhere (see Chap. ix); but the first fault was in his own indiscretion.
+John of Parma was not among the many who, in St. Bonaventura's words, "say the Hours sleepily and indevoutly and imperfectly, with a wandering heart, and a tongue that sometimes omits whole verses and syllables": on the contrary, Angelo Clareno assures us that he took his Breviary very seriously, always standing and doffing his hood to recite, as St. Francis had done: so that his old friend ought to have known better than to interrupt him at Compline.3 No doubt Brother Mark's zeal had for a moment overrun his discretion: and his disappointment was now all the more bitter.
 "If they were priests," he complained, "then they might celebrate Masses for both quick and dead, and be more profitable to the Brethren to whom they go; and God knoweth that I am ashamed now to return to them with my prayer ungranted."
-Salimbene, however sympathetic, could only remind him that "patience hath a perfect work."
+Salimbene, however sympathetic, could only remind him that

+"patience hath a perfect work."